savvy-itch/vocab-it/README.md

 # Vocab-It
 This is the client-side only version of Vocab-It.
 It aims to replicate the same functionality as the full stack version using the browser capabilities, i.e. without introducing database and server logic.
-[Live version]().
+[Live version](https://vocab-it-clientside.vercel.app/).
+The purpose of this implementation is to serve as a demo of the app's functionality.
+The full stack version is located on `fullstack` branch.

 <p align="center">
 <a href="https://ibb.co/bKcj1By"><img src="https://i.ibb.co/DR0P4C6/Screenshot-3.jpg" alt="vocab-it screenshot" border="0"></a>